Pablo Picasso Biography for Kids

 It has pictures of his works and easy explanations of each.

-Pablo Picasso was born in Málaga, Spain.
-When he was baptized, he was named after various saints and relatives: Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios Cipriano de la Santísima Trinidad Martyr Patricio Clito Ruíz y Picasso.
+Pablo Picasso was born in Malaga, Spain.
+When he was baptized, he was named after various saints and relatives.
 His father, Jose Ruiz Blasco, was an artist and art professor who gave Pablo art lessons.
 His mother was Maria Picasso y Lopez.
-According to his mother, his first word was “piz” when he was trying to say “lápiz,” the Spanish word for pencil.
+According to his mother, his first word was “piz” when he was trying to say “lapiz,” the Spanish word for pencil.

 Picasso was not a good student.
-He often had to go to detention.
-Here’s what he said about it.
+He was often sent to detention.
+According to Pablo,

 “For being a bad student I was banished to the ‘calaboose’ – a bare cell with whitewashed walls and a bench to sit on.
 I liked it there, because I took along a sketch pad and drew incessantly … I could have stayed there forever drawing without stopping.”